Tag Archives: The Monfils Conspiracy

 On March 24, 2015, a third and final response was filed in the Monfils case by the law firm.
 There’s a conference call scheduled for April 15th between the legal team and the assigned judge to discuss the additional findings and what the next move will be.
 Only time will tell whether a hearing will be granted to decide if a new trial is warranted.

-Here is the link to the legal brief, which is fifty-nine pages long.
-I find the most disturbing aspect on pages 23-25.
-I draw the line at the blatant manipulation and the terrorizing of young children, five and seven years old, in a desperate attempt to convict innocent men!
+The legal brief is fifty-nine pages long.
+The most disturbing aspect is on pages 23-25 which alludes to the blatant manipulation and the terrorizing of young children, five and seven years old, in a desperate attempt to convict innocent men!

 A related news story appeared on the evening news on March 31st in Green Bay.
 It should have been about the filing but is overshadowed by a lesser story about Keith Kutska’s parole eligibility on April 1st, 2015.
 It leaves out a major element; the fact that Kutska is being represented for free by the highly respected Minneapolis law firm of Fredrikson&Byron; the firm that has been filing these motions.
 The story lacks details from the brief that were absent from the original trial and most certainly would have compelled the jury to find these men innocent.
 For instance, they didn’t relay how David Weiner, a key witness, was given a reduced sentence for his false testimony, or that Brian Kellner, a second key witness, was threatened with losing his children if he did not cooperate with the authorities.
 Nothing was disclosed to the viewers about why the theory of suicide is more plausible then the murder theory, or how the jury never heard about the possibility of suicide.
 The story addresses the coroner’s findings that the injuries on the body reveal a beating that had taken place.
 But it never weighs in on the fact that the body was immersed inside the vat near an impeller blade for upwards of thirty-six hours, that it was discolored, bloated and in an advanced state of decomposition.
 It never suggests the improbability of the coroner’s ability to determine the cause of death.